Stuti-1908/Elite-Vault/README.md

    Security   : BIP39 for Mnemonic Generation
    Language   : JavaScript, HTML, CSS

-   📸 Screenshots

-  => (Add screenshots of your wallet popup, mnemonic generation, or extension loading screen here)

   How It Started

   We built EliteVault during the Nirma University Hackathon under the  PedalsUp Theme: Custom Wallet Creation.
 With no prior blockchain experience, we took this opportunity to dive deep into web3 development.